Portfolio update

 Turning a personal watchmaking hobby into a custom-built e-commerce business.

 AUDE started as a way to turn my passion for assembling mechanical watches into a real side business.
-I designed and built the full experience, from storefront and customer area to the admin CMS up to the final product.
+I designed and built the full experience, from the storefront and customer area to the admin CMS and final shipped product.

 The goal was to keep full control of the product, avoid dependency on external platforms, and learn backend-heavy workflows with AI-assisted implementation support.